Bamimore-Tomi/trip-op/Readme.md

 An ML-based system for optimizing truck-shipment matching in middle-mile logistics.

-## Business Problem

-TruQ faced significant challenges in efficiently matching available trucks with pending shipments:

-- Low truck utilization rate of only 60%
-- Each truck completing just 2 trips per day (vs. target of 3)
-- Inability to service 20% of customer requests due to inefficient asset allocation
-- High operational costs and missed revenue opportunities (~$200K annually)

 ## Solution

 This prototype demonstrates the core ML system I developed in collaboration with our Data Science team to solve TruQ's truck-shipment matching challenge.